Emaslinks/alx-system_engineering-devops/README.md

-Task 0 where am i?
+Task 3 the long format